-There are some interesting things that are right on our doorstep; so, why not start with a museum?
-Here are a handful of Singapore’s more unusual ones.
+There are some unusual things to do in Singapore that are right on our doorstep.
+So, why not start with the interesting museums in Singapore?
+Here are a handful of the more quirky ones.

 Singapore Musical Box Museum